sltravelers/sltravelers/index.md

 4. Announcements shall not be used as a marketing technique.
 Mottos, group links, external links and ASCII typography are not allowed.

 5. Timing between posts from different Users or Organizations is 0 minutes.
-Timing between posts from a same User or Organization is restricted to 15 minutes (post history with time stamps can be read at http://sltravelers.tumblr.com).
+Timing between posts from a same User or Organization is restricted to 15 minutes.
 Any attempt to disrupt Group interaction with Travelers will result in the airline losing their “Travel Provider” tag.

 6. Keep announcements generic, simple and concise.
 Adjectives are not allowed in  events descriptions.
+Your motto and ideas about tips and turning off AO’s are up to you at your location.

 7. Last or final call announcements are not permitted.

-8. Announce your flights only in Group Chat.
+8. Announce your flights **only in Group Chat**.
 Do not post flight announcements as a Group Notice under any circumstance.

-Your motto and ideas about tips and turning off AO’s are up to you at your location.

 <br><br>

 ### Announcement Format:

-Travel Provider Name:
+Travel Provider Name:<br>
-Itinerary: Departure - Destination(s)
+Itinerary: Departure - Destination(s)<br>
-Departure Time:
+Departure Time:<br>
 Synthesized Event Description: Activities.
 Vehicle model.
 Passenger capacity.
-ETA (Estimated Time of Arrival).
+ETA (Estimated Time of Arrival).<br>
 SLURL:

 <br>

 ### Examples:

-Duck Airlines: Flight 212.
+Duck Airlines: Flight 212.<br>
-Second Norway - Grenadier.
+Second Norway - Grenadier.<br>
-Departure Time: 4:45 PM SLT.
+Departure Time: 4:45 PM SLT.<br>
 One-way flight.
 Aircraft: Boeing 727.
 Passengers: 6.
-ETA: 15 min. http://maps.secondlife.com/secondlife/Orientation%20Island%20Public/98/169/33.
+ETA: 15 min.<br>
+http://maps.secondlife.com/secondlife/Orientation%20Island%20Public/98/169/33.

 <br>

 ### or

-Columbus Ride: No.343.
+Columbus Ride: No.343.<br>
-Seychelles - Juneau - St Martin.
+Seychelles - Juneau - St Martin.<br>
-10:23 AM SLT.
+10:23 AM SLT.<br>
 Yacht ride and snorkeling tour.
 Dinner included.
 Boat: MLCC Oceanic.
 Passengers: 17.
-ETA: 60 min. http://maps.secondlife.com/secondlife/Orientation%20Island%20Public/98/169/33.
+ETA: 60 min.<br>
+http://maps.secondlife.com/secondlife/Orientation%20Island%20Public/98/169/33.